Frequently Asked Questions

 What stage is the project at?

-Following our public exhibition in June 2024, we are taking time to carefully consider the feedback received from the local community and statutory stakeholders as well as collating findings from site surveys which are currently ongoing.
+Following our public exhibition in June 2024, we took some time to carefully consider the feedback received from the local community and statutory stakeholders as well as collating findings from site surveys and investigations.

-What if I couldn't make it to the public exhibition?
+What if I can't make it to the public exhibition?

 What benefits will the project deliver?